Viseu is a city in central Portugal, located in the historical province of

 handmade metal objects created from sheet metal worked at cold

 temperatures.
-Items such as buckets, pitchers, lanterns, funnels,
+Items such as buckets, pitchers, lanterns, funnels, and

-glimpse into the enduring role of craftsmanship in Portuguese life.
+enduring role of craftsmanship in Portuguese life.

 -

-The art of latoaria itself has deep roots in Portugal, dating back
+The art of latoaria itself has deep roots in Portugal, dating back to

-to the pre-industrial era and gaining prominence during the Age of
+the pre-industrial era and gaining prominence during the Age of

 Discoveries in the 15th century.
 It was essential for producing